octopus-db/documentation/docs/source/data_tables.rst

 * AGETYPEID -- Is fkey.
 Refer to :ref:`cabah_agetypeID` table

-* AGE_SPEC -- Specifies if "AGE" should be considered a minimum / maximum age (if applicable)
+* AGE_SPEC -- Specifies if "AGE" should be considered a minimum / maximum age (if applicable). |:lock:| A *predefined value set* only allows for 'minimum age' or 'maximum age'

 * METHODID -- Is fkey.
 Refer to :ref:`cabah_methodID` table